MicrosoftDocs/webview2-win32-reference/1-0-790-prerelease/icorewebview2experimentalsettings.md

 > public HRESULT [put_UserAgent](#put_useragent)(LPCWSTR userAgent)

-This property may be overriden if the User-Agent header is set in a request.
+This property may be overridden if the User-Agent header is set in a request.
 If the parameter is empty the User Agent will not be updated and the current User Agent will remain.